1,000+ Opportunities

 The Home Study Reimbursement Grant Program will begin January 1, 2025.
 WNBJ: New Tennessee grant to reimburse adoption home study costs up to $1000 There’s a new grant program aimed at lowering the cost of adoptions in Tennessee.
 WRCB: Adoption Project and TN Attorney General share message during National Adoption Month

-Based on current listing details, eligibility includes: Individuals who completed a home study by a licensed Tennessee child‑placing agency on or after July 1, 2024.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals who completed a home study by a licensed Tennessee child‑placing agency on or after July 1, 2024.
+Confirm the full requirements in the official notice before applying.